top of page

 And Sarah thought, Wow, that’s not a bad idea!

-Thus, she began the year-long project that would become her Honors thesis, “‘Let Other Pens Dwell’: On Austen, Authorship, and the Janeite-Centric Narrative,” defended successfully in April 2023.
+Thus, she began the year-long project that would become her thesis, “Let Other Pens Dwell: On Austen, Authorship, and the Janeite-Centric Narrative,” defended successfully in April of 2023.
 Her research focused on a unique genre of literature placing the fictional Janeite, an allegorical stand-in for the contemporary real-world Janeite figure, into the role of heroine.
 Interestingly, Sarah found that most Janeite-centric narratives challenge rather than re-affirm Austen’s authority, disputing traditional ideas about singular, definitive authorship.
 Her findings suggest that the Janeite-centric protagonist is a fictional allegory for the ways in which real-life Janeites immerse themselves in—and in doing so, alter—Austen’s canonical fictional landscape, indicating that authorship is an inherently intertextual, collaborative, and ongoing process.

 Sarah at the 2023 JASP ball!

-Sarah was also lucky enough to study abroad in London while working on her thesis, and while she was in England she spent a large portion of her time visiting Austen-related sites.
+Sarah was lucky enough to study abroad in London while working on her thesis, and while she was in England she spent a large portion of her time visiting Austen-related sites.
 She visited the Jane Austen Centre in Bath (twice!), where she participated in tours of the in-house museum with Mr. Wickham and Mr. Edward Ferrars, had afternoon tea in the dining room upstairs, and received directions for an Austen-themed walking tour of the city.
 Sarah also toured Chawton Cottage and left a bouquet of roses at Jane’s grave in Winchester, at which point she began bawling like a baby in the middle of the Cathedral.

-Last summer, Sarah was fortunate enough to share her thesis research at the tenth annual Jane Austen Summer Program in Chapel Hill, taking part in the adaptation panel with Adam McCune and Sayantani DasGupta, which was a dream come true!
-She even had her very own Janeite protagonist moment at the JASP Regency ball, where she wore a beautiful dress hand-sewn by her incredibly talented mother.
+Last summer, Sarah was fortunate enough to share her thesis research at the tenth annual Jane Austen Summer Program in Chapel Hill, taking part in a panel on Austen's afterlives and adaptations with Adam McCune and Sayantani DasGupta, which was a dream come true!
+She even had her very own "Janeite protagonist" moment at the JASP Regency ball, where she wore a beautiful dress hand-sewn by her incredibly talented mother.

 Rest easy, Jane.